uschpc/webportal-netlify-gatsby/src/user-guides/data-management/transferring-files-globus.md

 If your files are large, Globus takes a few seconds or minutes to index them and get ready to transfer.

-When yout transfer completes, go back to the File Manager window.
+When your transfer completes, go back to the File Manager window.
 In the left pane, under the USC hpc-transfer Endpoint, click the refresh button in the middle menu (right under the <b>Path</b> field).
 The refresh button is the right-curling arrow, which will pull an updated listing of the files in your home directory on the USC data transfer node.
 If needed, scroll through the list and you will see your files there.

 ![Globus Software Set Up](/images/globus-gfx/globus-xfer2.PNG)

 Notice that in the <b>Path</b> window Globus designates your home directory as a ```/~/``` symbol.
 Experiment with clicking on the file system navigation buttons to the right of folders as well as the up arrow in the Collection middle menu.
-You'll get an idea of where on the data transfer node and where on your PC you can upload and download files from.
+You'll get an idea of where on the data transfer node and where on your PC you can upload and download files to/from.

 You don't have to transfer files one-by-one.
 By highlighting a folder and clicking the <b>Start</b> button, you can move the folder and all its contents to the USC data transfer node.
 The two-column bi-directional layout of the file manager should suggest to you that to download files from the data transfer node, you merely need to highlight them on the left and then click the <b>Start</b> button in the file transfer column.